ToWatchList/TWL_Downloader/README.md

 ------------------
 It's important to keep [youtube-dl](http://rg3.github.io/youtube-dl/) updated regularly because it can break if things are changed too frequently.
 In my experience this hasn't been a frequent problem but when it occurred [youtube-dl](http://rg3.github.io/youtube-dl/) was updated rapidly to fix any issues.
 So I suggest using [pip](http://www.pip-installer.org/) or [HomeBrew](http://brew.sh) (on the Mac) to install and update [youtube-dl](http://rg3.github.io/youtube-dl/) regularly and easily.
 You might even put the updates command on a cron job of it's own.

-On a related note, it's really neat to point a TV interface like [XBMC](http://xbmc.org) or the like at your download folder and then be able to browse & watch all your to watch videos locally.
-That's the original intent of writing this script.
+On a related note, it's really great to point a TV interface like [XBMC](http://xbmc.org) at your download folder.
+This allows you to browse & watch all your to watch videos locally with no buffering.
+This is actually the original intent the script.

 Disclaimers & Other Info
 --------------------------